 Paul Miller – DWG Founder and CEO

 Paul was ranked one of the world’s Top 50 Social Employee Advocacy Leaders in 2015.
-Prior to founding DWG, he was Founder and CEO of communications company The Empowerment Group, Publisher and Editor of social and digital innovation magazine ‘Wave’ and, in pre-internet days, Co-founder of the Ideas Cafe salon.
-Paul was also one of the leaders of the innovative ‘Fathers and Daughters Weekends’.
+Prior to founding DWG, he was Founder and CEO of communications company The Empowerment Group; Publisher and Editor of social and digital innovation magazine ‘Wave’; and, in pre-internet days, Co-founder of the Ideas Café salon.
+He lives in the Cotswolds in the UK.

 Connect with Paul on Twitter: @paulmillersays